geotools/geotools/docs/user/library/jdbc/postgis.rst

 Related

-* http://www.foss4g2007.org/workshops/W-04/ PostGIS workshop if you need an intro to setting up PostGIS
+* http://www.foss4g2007.org/workshops/W-04/ PostGIS workshop if you need an introduction to setting up PostGIS

 **Maven**